 - promote and maintain high standards of educational attainment;

 - agree the School Development Plan;

 - set an annual budget detailing planned spending;

 - approve a staffing structure;

-- make sure that the curriculum is balanced and broadly based, in particular that the National Curriculum and Religious Education are taught, and report on pupils' achievement in National Curriculum assessments and examination results.
+- make sure that the curriculum is balanced and broadly based and report on students' achievement and examination results.